TheThomasD/GeeetechA30T/touchscreen/README.md

 The screen has it's own board (see [picture](./Touch%20screen.JPG)) and is labeled as *"Smartto\_LCD 3.2 VER2.1 FR4 1.6mm 2019-10-31"*.

 The main processor is an ARM chip labeled *"STM32F103 VET6"*.
 This is the same processor as the main board has.
+After investing some time in analyzing the main board I'm pretty convinced that it is possible to install a custom firmware.
+Nevertheless, that would mean developing one basically from scratch, which will maybe be a good idea if I find some spare time (i.e. most likely never).
+Until then, I'll stick with the original firmware.

 The connector labeled as *J2* seems to be a serial connector as it is connected to the main board via that connector.
 There are 4 pins and on the main board the pins are labeled *5V*, *RX*, *TX* and *GND* (see [picture](./Touch%20screen%20connector%20on%20main%20board.JPG)).
 The wires of the cable connecting the two ports are running straight.
 However, the connectors on each side are inverse to each other (see [picture](./Connection%20cable.JPG)).